opsfolio/resource-surveillance/support/docs/CLI-help.md

 * `--captured-exec-sql <CAPTURED_EXEC_SQL>` — reg-exes that will signify which captured executables' output should be treated as batch SQL

   Default value: `surveilr-SQL`
+* `--markdown` — emit the results as markdown, not a simple table